 The Door Prize: Cyclists killed by dooring

-This is a list of cyclists killed because of motorists opening their door in the cyclist's path.
+This is a list of cyclists killed because of motorists opening their doors in the cyclist's path.

 They're presented both to show cyclists how important it is for them to not ride in the door zone, but also to provide ammunition to convince local governments not to do stupid things like allowing cars to park in bike lanes, as is done in Austin, Texas.